 Cost share or matching means the portion of project costs not paid by federal funds.

 Hazard mitigation assistance (HMA) funds may be used to pay up to 75% federal share of the eligible activity costs.
-Building Resilient Infrastructure and Communities (BRIC) and small impoverished communities may be eligible for up to 90% federal share.
+Small impoverished communities may be eligible for up to 90% federal share for Building Resilient Infrastructure and Communities (BRIC) funding.
 Flood Mitigation Assistance (FMA) and severe repetitive loss (SRL) properties may be eligible for up to 100% federal share.
 FEMA will provide 100 percent federal funding for subrecipient management costs for BRIC program activities.
 Repetitive loss (RL) properties may be eligible for up to 90% federal share.